-Effects of Starch Type on Textural Characteristics of Fish Sausages Prepared from Deboned Silver Carp Meat.
-Changzheng Wang* and Lingyu Huang.
-College of Agriculture, Communities and the Environment, Kentucky State University, Frankfort, KY 40601.
+Effects of Water Content on Textural Characteristics of Fish Sausages Prepared from Deboned Silver Carp Meat.
+Changzheng Wang and Lingyu Huang, College of Agriculture, Communities and the Sciences, Kentucky State University, Frankfort, KY 40601.

 Harvesting Asian carp for human consumption is one approach to eliminate this invasive species from Kentucky waters.
-Deboned Asian carp meat can be made into sausages and meatballs.
-Adding cornstarch modifies the texture profile of fish meatballs prepared from Asian carp meat.
-The objective of this project was to determine the effect of starch type (cornstarch, potato starch, or purple sweet potato powder) on the gelling properties of deboned silver carp meat.
+Deboned Asian carp meat can be made into sausages.
+The objective of this project was to determine the effect of water content on the textural characteristics fish sausages prepared from deboned silver carp meat.
 Silver carp captured from the Mississippi River were deboned and ground through a 3-mm screen.
-Deboned silver carp meat was blended with 2% salt, 10% cornstarch, potato starch, or purple sweet potato powder for 30 minutes in a blender (KSM75WH, KitchenAid, Benton Harbor, MI).
+Deboned silver carp meat was blended for 30 minutes in a blender (KSM75WH, KitchenAid, Benton Harbor, MI) with 2% salt and 10% cornstarch with 0%, 5%, 10%, 20% or 30% of water added.
 The resulting meat paste was stuffed into synthetic casing and heated in a water bath at 90°C for 30 minutes.
 Sausage samples (length: 2.5 cm) were evaluated for texture profile with a texture analyzer (TA.XT Plus, Texture Technologies Corp., Hamilton, MA).
-Starch addition improved the texture profile overall.
-Potato starch increased the hardness and springiness more than cornstarch and purple sweet potato powder, whereas cornstarch was better than purple sweet potato power.
-Purple sweet potato powder also resulted in a purple color in the sausage.
-These results suggest that potato starch has advantages over other types of starch as far as the texture and color of fish sausages prepared from deboned Asian carp meat.
+Increasing water content decreased the hardness of sausage linearly.
+Adhesiveness was lowest when 10% of water was added.
+These results suggest that 10% of water may be added into the meat paste to improve the textural quality of fish sausage by making it less tough and adhesive.